If you find this content useful, please consider helping me keep the site ad free by making a contribution.

 - Mix the cornstarch, baking soda, citric acid and any optional dry ingredients together.

-- Add your liquid soap color and any kid safe essential oil to your oil and mix as well as you can.
+- Add your liquid soap color and any water based additions to your oil and mix as well as you can.
 (The soap dye is water soluble, so it won’t mix completely).

 - SLOWLY add your oil mixture to your dry mixture.
 It will have the consistency of wet sand.